U.K. Retailer Embraces Fresh Thinking

 The main challenge with predicting sales based on weather patterns is that weather changes quickly and often.
 The retailer was getting weather feeds every four hours into their database, but they weren’t able to understand its impact until four or five days later.
 What they needed was a better analytics solution; one that could analyze a mountain of data without moving that mountain back and forth between an army of servers.
 They found that solution with DB Lytix, the in-database analytics tool from Fuzzy Logix.

 With Fuzzy Logix, the retailer was able to create a more robust forecasting model that took into account factors such as recent weather forecasts, store locations and SKUs.
 And what emerged was a clearer connection between product sales, stores and the weather.
-For example, the retailer was able with Fuzzy Logix to ascribe “hot” and “cold” values to its products and assign weather factors to each of them.
+For example, the retailer was now able to ascribe “hot” and “cold” values to its products and assign weather factors to each of them.
 Products that sold better on hot days such as ice cream or salad were assigned a weather factor; a 1.25 high-hot factor would mean sales of that product would be 25% higher during a warm day.
 Similarly, high-cold items such as soup or roasted chicken would have a correspondingly high value on cold days.

 In addition to identifying hot and cold factors for its product mix, the retailer also sought to cluster its stores into groups based on their sensitivity to weather.
 At first, the retailer assumed that stores in the same geographic locations would appear in the same cluster, but analysis with Fuzzy Logix proved otherwise.
 What the retailer found was that geographic location was less of a factor in determining weather-related sales than the proximity of people and places.
 Stores in urban areas, for example, reacted to weather changes in one way, while stores located near public parks represented a different kind of cluster.
 By combining store clusters with the various weather factors of products, the retailer now had a more accurate forecasting model that changed as often as the weather.